15th Wing: World War II

+45th Fighter Squadron P-51Ds on an escort mission in June 1945 (Note: North American P-51D-20-NA Mustangs serials 44-63325 44-63314 44-63474 44-63428 are pictured.)

 Then, in April 1944, the deployed elements of the 15th Fighter Group returned to Hawaii and began training for very long range bomber escort missions, obtaining North American P-51 Mustangs later in the year.
 In January 1945, ordered into combat, the group left Hawaii for Saipan in the Marianas Islands, remaining there until a landing strip could be secured by the Marines on Iwo Jima.
 The first fighter aircraft to arrive at Iwo Jima were P-51s of the 15th's 47th Fighter Squadron the morning of 6 March, with the 45th and 78th Squadrons following the next day.
 They supported Marine ground units by bombing and strafing cave entrances, trenches, troop concentrations, and storage areas.
 By the middle of March, the group also began strikes against enemy airfields, shipping, and military installations in the Bonin Islands.

 On 7 April 1945, the 15th flew its first Very Long Range (VLR) mission to Japan, providing fighter escort for the Boeing B-29 Superfortress bombers that attacked the Nakajima aircraft plant near Tokyo, and was awarded the Distinguished Unit Citation.
 In late April and early May that year, the 15th struck Japanese airfields on Kyūshū to curtail the enemy's suicide attacks against the invasion force on Okinawa and also hit enemy troop trains, small factories, gun positions, and hangars in the Bonins and Japan.

 During the summer of 1945, the 15th Fighter Group (along with the 21st Fighter Group and the VII Fighter Command) were reassigned to Twentieth Air Force.
 The group continued its fighter sweeps against Japanese airfields and other targets, in addition to flying long-range B-29 Superfortress escort missions to Japanese cities, until the end of the war.
 After the war, the group remained on lwo Jima until 25 November 1945, when it transferred (without personnel and equipment) to Bellows Field, Hawaii.
 There it absorbed the personnel and equipment of the 508th Fighter Group.
 On 8 February 1946, the unit moved to Wheeler Field, where it remained until inactivated on 15 October 1946.
 Its personnel and equipment were transferred to the 81st Fighter Group, which assumed its mission.